blockmatic-icebox/powerstack/README.md

 [emotion.sh](https://emotion.sh/)
 ## Project Structure

-Inside the projects functionality modularized in atomic modules that internally use hooks, context, jsx and css-in-js with emotion.sh
+Inside each project directory functionality modularized in modules that internally use hooks, context, jsx and css-in-js with emotion.sh
 Each project contains it's onw README file with detailed information.

 ```